Generalized DP-Colorings of Graphs: Introduction and main results

-Note that the above theorem for $\cP=\cO$ implies Brooks' famous theorem \cite{Brooks41} from 1941 saying that any connected graph $G$ satisfies $\cn(G)\leq \De(G)$ unless $G$ is a complete graph or an odd cycle (use \eqref{equation:cn<lcn<dcn} and the trivial fact that any even cycle has $\cn=2$).
+Note that the above theorem for $\cP=\cO$ implies Brooks' famous theorem \cite{Brooks41} from 1941 saying that any connected simple graph $G$ satisfies $\cn(G)\leq \De(G)$ unless $G$ is a complete graph or an odd cycle (use \eqref{equation:cn<lcn<dcn} and the trivial fact that any even cycle has $\cn=2$).

-The next result is an extension of a well known result about degree choosable graphs due to Erd\H{o}s, Rubin, and Taylor \cite{ErdosRubTay79}, and independently proved by O. Borodin in his thesis (Problems of coloring and of covering the vertex set of a graph by induced subgraphs, Novosibirsk 1979).
+The next result is an extension of a well known result about degree choosable graphs due to Erd\H{o}s, Rubin, and Taylor \cite{ErdosRubTay79}, it was independently proved by Oleg Borodin in his thesis (Problems of coloring and of covering the vertex set of a graph by induced subgraphs, Novosibirsk 1979).
 For $\cP=\cO$, the next result was obtained by Bernshteyn, Kostochka, and Pron \cite{BernsteynKoPro17}.
+Note that $K_2$ is the only graph in $\CR(\cO)$ and $K_1$ is the only block belonging to $\cO$.